What is Male Infertility?

 The root cause of the male sexual problem is masturbation

-There are various myths that people who masturbate pretty often tend to get infertility sooner or faster as compared to ones who don’t.
-But it is essential to understand that if done in limits and not in excess, masturbation is not unhealthy in the body.
+There are various myths that people who masturbate pretty often tend to get infertility sooner or faster as compared to ones who don’t as side effects of masturbation.
+But it is essential to understand that if done withinlimits and not in excess masturbation, it is not unhealthy for the body.
 But excess is still prohibited.

-There are several couples, especially females, who think that a test tube baby means that the babies who are born in test-tubes in laboratories.
-A test-tube baby is a name given to the embryo that is formed through the process of In-Vitro Fertilisation in which the female’s eggs fertilize the man’s sperm.
+- Test tube babies mean that babies are formed in actual test tubes there are several couples, especially females, who think that a test tube baby means that the babies are born in test tubes in laboratories.
+A test-tube baby is a name given to the embryo that is formed through the process of in In-Vitro Fertilisation in which the female’s eggs fertilize the man’s sperm.
 And that embryo is implanted back into the female body for achieving a successful pregnancy.

 The root cause of all the sexual problems are only psychological